volodymyrhudyma/blog/content/blog/lazy-loading-in-react-with-react-lazy-and-suspense.md

 ## React.lazy Limitations

-The feature is awesome, however there are some limitations we should remember about.
+The feature is great, however there are some limitations we should remember.

 #### 1. React.lazy currently only supports default exports.

-If you have a file with multiple named exports, you can create an intermediate module that reexports it as the default.
+If you have a file with multiple named exports, you can create an intermediate modules that re-export them as defaults.

 **Components.js:**